colorao/DMX.as/README.md

-# as3
+# DMX
-collection of some as3 classes
+collection of some DMX classes for as3